-Step 5.
+-Step 5.
 The financial plan

-The fiscally constrained component of the Metro Vision RTP must include a financial plan that reconciles the estimated costs of constructing, maintaining, and operating the proposed transportation system with reasonably expected revenues over the time period covered by the plan.
-Developing the financial plan is a cooperative effort by the MOA MPA partners, local governments, public highway authorities and others.
+The fiscally constrained component of the Metro Vision RTP must include a financial plan that reconciles the estimated costs of constructing, maintaining, and operating the proposed transportation system with reasonably expected revenues over_during the time period covered by the plan.
+Developing the financial plan is a cooperative effort by_among the MOA_MPA partners, local governments, public highway authorities and other stakeholders.

-The financial plan for any fiscally constrained RTP must consider and ultimately define numerous financial aspects including (but not limited to):
+To comply with federal requirements, the financial plan for any fiscally constrained RTP must consider and ultimately define numerous financial aspects including (but not limited to):

-- the base fiscal year for revenue estimates (values in year of expenditure and constant year dollars) - the precise number of years covered by the plan - how conservative or optimistic and how flexible or inflexible the estimation of "reasonably expected to be available" revenues is.
-Funding sources and revenue amounts, includinge traditional federal-formula and state sources, discretionary sources, local governments, private developers, tolling, existing and new public transportation authorities, public-private partnerships, transit farebox, and potential new state, regional, or local transportation funding initiatives. - for any agency whose responsibilities extend beyond the DRCOG region (CDOT, for example), how much revenue is allocated within the DRCOG region; and cost estimation; i.e., what is needed at the broad investment category level and what is needed for specific projects.
+- the base fiscal year for revenue estimates (values in year of expenditure and constant year dollars) - the precise number of years covered by the plan - how conservative or optimistic and how flexible or inflexible the estimation of "reasonably expected to be available" revenues is. fFunding sources and revenue amounts, includinge traditional federal-formula and state sources, discretionary sources, local governments, private developers, tolling, existing and new public transportation authorities, public-private partnerships, transit farebox, and potential new state, regional, or local transportation funding initiatives. - for any agency whose responsibilities extend beyond the DRCOG region (CDOT, for example), how much revenue is allocated within the DRCOG region; and - cost estimation; i.e., such as what is needed at the broad investment category level and what is needed for specific projects.

 The Agency Coordination Team and/or ad hoc committees may work through technical issues pertaining to fiscal constraint.
-Relevant information is provided to the transportation committees for explicit consideration of draft revenue and cost estimates prior to the DRCOG Board approval of networks for air quality conformity testing (step 6).
+Relevant information is provided to the transportation committees for explicit consideration of draft revenue and cost estimates prior to the DRCOG Board approval of networks for air quality conformity testing (Sstep 96).
 The final financial plan is explicitly considered by the transportation committees as it becomes part of the Metro Vision RTP document to be adopted by the DRCOG Board.